opendp/opendp/docs/source/user/supporting-elements.rst

    An example is the relation for :py:func:`opendp.trans.make_sized_bounded_sum`, which makes use of a ``SizedDomain`` domain descriptor to more tightly bound the sensitivity.
 #.
 Combinators also use domains to ensure the output is well-defined.
-   For instance, chainer constructors check that intermediate domains are equivalent, to guarantee that the output of the interior function is always a valid input to the exterior function.
+   For instance, chainer constructors check that intermediate domains are equivalent to guarantee that the output of the interior function is always a valid input to the exterior function.